meliodas0n/learn/maths/linear_algebra.md

 Answers to the following two questions will determine the nature of the solution set for a linear system as to determine which possibility is true for a particular system, (possibility -- no solution or one solution or infinite solution),

-1. Is th e system consistentl that is, does at least one solution *exist*?
+1. Is the system consistent; that is, does at least one solution *exist*?
 2. If a solution exists, is it the *only one*; that is, is the solution *unique*?

 ### Numerical Note: